jessicalhille/tech-talk/README.md

   ## Description
-  A CMS-style blog sit similar to a Wordpress site, where developers can publish their blog posts and comment on other developers' posts as well.
+  A CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers' posts as well.
   ##### Link to Deployed Application: https://agile-forest-43043.herokuapp.com/

   ## Table of Contents